ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 ## Wrap Up

 Django is a wonderful framework for building websites and other complex things.
-Today you've created a very basic website that is capable of displaying posts akin to Instagram and in the future hopefully you can build Instagram yourself.
+Today, you've created a very basic website that is capable of displaying posts akin to Instagram and in the future hopefully you can build Instagram yourself.
 For now, I suggest learning more about Django either through [their documentation](https://docs.djangoproject.com/en/2.2/)